Noise-Tolerant Learning for Audio-Visual Action Recognition: Method

-On the one hand, the autoencoder can embed category representations from two modalities more closely in the common space.
-On the other hand, autoencoder can naturally contain the effective feature information and filter the noisy part.
-To improve the relevance between modalities at the category level, an inter-modal contrastive loss is proposed, which considers the inter-modal reconstructed representations of same class as positive pairs.
-The inter-modal contrastive objective also comprises two terms.
-The video term is defined as:
+The intra-modal contrastive loss aims at learning powerful reconstructed representations that can preserve the semantics shared between modalities and filter the noisy part.
+With the refined features, we can facilitate the category-level relevance from visual and audio modalities via an inter-modal contrastive loss.
+Specifically, the inter-modal contrastive loss views the cross-modal reconstructed representations from same class as positive pairs, while the cross-modal reconstructed representations from different classes are negatives.
+Formally, the visual term is defined as:

-The audio term $l_{ca}$ is analogous, but uses audio modality to contrast.
-We thus formulate the category-level contrastive loss as the combination of intra-modal and inter-modal contrastive loss:
+The audio term $l_{ca}$ is analogous, but uses the audio modality.